 - Gather Necessary Info: Look into current nail salon market trends, research the local market and competitors, client segmentation, and your potential new customers and target market.

-- Create Clear Measurable Targets: Conduct a market analysis and base these targets on the profits and expenses you’ve projected.
+- Create Clear Quantitative Targets: Conduct a market analysis and base these targets on the profits and expenses you’ve projected.

-- Seek Professional Help: Whether you’re dealing with a small business or a large chain of nail salons, don’t shy away from hiring a professional consultant to help you with the details of your market analysis, mission statement or executive summary.
+- Ask for Professional Help: Whether you’re dealing with a small business or a large chain of nail salons, don’t shy away from hiring a professional consultant to help you with the details of your market analysis, mission statement or executive summary.

 Here are a few examples of what should be included in your nail salon’s business plan:

-This is the first thing your investors (and anyone else who has an interest in helping or running your nail salon) will see.
-Include:
+This is the first thing potential investors (and anyone else who has an interest in helping or running your nail salon) will see.
+Be sure to include:

-- Your Businesses Name (plus logo, if you have one)
+- Your Businesses Name (and logo, if you have one)